CodeNameNoah/Weather-Forecast-API/README.md

 ## Usage

-1. Click on the link to the live application of the Work Day Scheduler/Planner
+1. Click on the link to the live application of the Weather-Forecast-API
-2. Type a name you would like to store as an event in the respective hour slot.
+2. Type the name or area zip code of a location you would like to obtain weather information on.
-3. Click the lavender button with the save icon to record your event.
+3. Click the 'Give Forecast' button to retrieve your forecast of the area you previously entered into the input field
-4. Voila!
-Your event is now recorded and you can visit this page again to view your events through your busy day!

-- Note that the time slots are color coded.
-Green blocks represent future events.
-Yellow blocks represent present events.
-Grey blocks represent past events.
+4. You will have received information in an appealing UI for you to enjoy!

 ## Credits